-If you have or will complete at least a two-year diploma at the Okanagan College Vernon Campus you can apply for RNIP with no qualifying work experience.
+If you have or will complete at least a two-year diploma at the Okanagan College Vernon Campus you can apply for RNIP without qualifying work experience and an Educational Credential Assessment (ECA) is not required.

 International students can work part time (20 hours per week) during school and full time during scheduled breaks.